koesterlab/teaching-data-analysis-visualization-reproducibility/source/python.rst

 Dictionaries
 ============

-Dictionaries represent a collection of key-value pairs:
+Dictionaries (in Python implemented via a built-in class called ``dict``) represent a collection of key-value pairs:

 .. code-block:: python